Keytoyze/Mug-Diffusion/README.md

 ## Acknowledgement

+In order to ensure the fairness and transparency of training, the dataset list is published in [here](https://mugdiffusion.keytoix.vip/dataset.html).

 Thank all the Charters / Mappers in the community.
 It's you who endowed MuG Diffusion with intelligence.
 Besides, I would like to thank the [Malody](https://m.mugzone.net/) development teams (and many other supporters that cannot be listed due to space limit TAT) for the financial support.

 Thank [raber](https://github.com/zengrber) for webui development, [RiceSS](https://osu.ppy.sh/users/8271436) for logo design, and many testers for their support.